SuleymanSade/StockSimPy/README.md

 ## 🎯 Quick Features

-- Load stock prices from `yfinance` or your own database in seconds.
+- Load stock prices from `yfinance` or your own database.
 - Run fixed or dynamic backtests in just a few lines of code.
 - Built-in example strategies like SMA/EMA crossover, RSI, and price action.
 - Clear and simple design — no hidden magic, everything is easy to read.